threedworld-mit/tdw/Documentation/getting_started.md

 sudo /usr/bin/X :0&
 ```

-NOTE: Not all of these commands will be applicable to every server.
+Not all of these commands will be applicable to every server.
 The `:0` is the display number, which might vary between servers.

 2. Download [the latest build of TDW](https://github.com/threedworld-mit/tdw/releases/latest/) and extract the zip file.